 Technology Scotland will use member information provided to us for marketing, administration, analysis, member management, membership recruitment and promotional purposes.

 Technology Scotland is partially funded by Scottish Enterprise.
-As part of our contractual agreement of funding, information on our activities and the personal data of their participants is shared with Scottish Enterprise for monitoring and evaluation purposes.
+As part of our contractual agreement of funding, information on our activities and participants is shared with Scottish Enterprise for monitoring and evaluation purposes.
 Information about how Scottish Enterprise uses your information can be reviewed here: https://www.scottish-enterprise.com/about-us/transparency/privacy-notice/how-we-use-your-information

 Please get in touch at firstname.lastname@example.org if you have any questions